psycedelicAI/high-security-facility-concept/docs/surveillance-model.md

 ## Purpose

-Detta dokument beskriver hur övervakning kan utformas som en integrerad del av **High-Security Facility Concept**.
+This document describes how surveillance can be designed as an integrated part of the **High-Security Facility Concept**.

-Syftet är att formulera principer för:
+Its purpose is to formulate principles for:

-- yttre CCTV-placering
+- external CCTV placement
-- termisk övervakning / FLIR
+- thermal surveillance / FLIR
-- ömsesidig kameratäckning
+- mutual camera coverage
-- tamper-resistant och tamper-evident design
+- tamper-resistant and tamper-evident design
-- roof security och taksensorering
+- roof security and rooftop sensing
-- zonbaserade incidentvyer
+- zone-based incident views
-- operativ användbarhet vid larm och incident
+- operational usability during alarms and incidents

-Målet är att övervakningssystemet inte bara ska “finnas”, utan vara utformat för att:
+The goal is for the surveillance system not merely to “exist,” but to be designed to:

-- upptäcka
+- detect
-- verifiera
+- verify
-- övervaka egna kontrollpunkter
+- monitor its own control points
-- stödja snabb operatörsrespons
+- support rapid operator response
-- bidra till spårbarhet, containment och recovery
+- contribute to traceability, containment, and recovery

 ---

 # Surveillance Philosophy

-Övervakning i en högsäker facility ska inte ses som en passiv inspelningsfunktion.
+Surveillance in a high-security facility must not be seen as a passive recording function.

-I denna modell är surveillance i stället:
+In this model, surveillance is instead:

-- en aktiv säkerhetskontroll
+- an active security control
-- en del av facilityns trust architecture
+- part of the facility’s trust architecture
-- ett stöd för incidentdetektion och verifiering
+- support for incident detection and verification
-- ett skydd även för andra skyddskontroller
+- protection even for other security controls
-- ett verktyg för snabb situationsförståelse under press
+- a tool for rapid situational understanding under pressure

-Det innebär att kameror inte bara ska ge generell täckning, utan också placeras och grupperas så att de:
+This means that cameras should not only provide general coverage, but should also be placed and grouped so that they:

-- minskar blinda vinklar
+- reduce blind spots
-- gör sabotage svårare
+- make sabotage more difficult
-- övervakar egna kamerapositioner
+- monitor their own camera positions
-- ger redundans
+- provide redundancy
-- stödjer snabb operativ fokus vid incident
+- support rapid operational focus during incidents
-- stödjer en rumslig hotmodell där intrång inte bara antas ske på marknivå
+- support a spatial threat model in which intrusion is not assumed to occur only at ground level

 ---

 # 3D Threat Thinking in Surveillance

-I denna modell utformas surveillance utifrån **3D Threat Thinking**.
+In this model, surveillance is designed according to **3D Threat Thinking**.

-Det innebär att hotbilden inte förstås som en platt eller tvådimensionell perimeterfråga, utan som en rumslig säkerhetsutmaning där intrång, närvaro och påverkan kan ske från flera riktningar och nivåer.
+This means that the threat model is not understood as a flat or two-dimensional perimeter problem, but as a spatial security challenge in which intrusion, presence, and impact can occur from multiple directions and levels.

-För surveillance innebär detta att kameralogik och sensorer inte bara ska täcka:
+For surveillance, this means that camera logic and sensors should not only cover:

-- entréer
+- entrances
-- fasader
+- facades
-- marknära rörelsevägar
+- ground-level movement paths

-utan också ta höjd för:
+but must also account for:

-- takaccess
+- roof access
-- höjdrelaterade angreppsvägar
+- height-related attack paths
-- ovanliga eller icke-linjära approach paths
+- unusual or non-linear approach paths
-- strukturellt förbisedda ytor
+- structurally overlooked surfaces
-- sabotage mot själva övervakningssystemet
+- sabotage against the surveillance system itself

-Detta gör att övervakningsmodellen blir bättre anpassad för högsäker miljö där angripare inte förväntas följa normala accessvägar.
+This makes the surveillance model better suited to high-security environments where attackers are not expected to follow normal access routes.

 ---

 # Core Principles

 ## 1. Surveillance Is Part of Security Control, Not Just Observation

-Kamerasystemet ska behandlas som en aktiv del av säkerhetsmodellen, inte enbart som ett efterhandsstöd.
+The camera system must be treated as an active part of the security model, not only as a retrospective support function.

 ## 2. Cameras Should Help Protect Cameras

-Kritiska kamerapositioner bör övervakas av andra kameror för att göra manipulation, täckning eller skadegörelse svårare att genomföra obemärkt.
+Critical camera positions should be monitored by other cameras to make manipulation, covering, or damage more difficult to perform unnoticed.

 ## 3. Different Camera Types Have Different Roles

-Standard CCTV och termiska sensorer / FLIR bör användas med olika men kompletterande syften.
+Standard CCTV and thermal sensors / FLIR should be used for different but complementary purposes.

 ## 4. External Coverage Should Be Designed for Tamper Resistance

-Yttre kameror bör placeras så att sabotageförsök mot en enskild kamera kan observeras av andra sensorer eller kameror.
+External cameras should be placed so that sabotage attempts against one individual camera can be observed by other sensors or cameras.

 ## 5. Roof Areas Are Security-Relevant Surfaces

-Tak och takrelaterade accesspunkter ska behandlas som säkerhetsrelevanta ytor och inte som byggnadstekniska sidofrågor.
+Roofs and roof-related access points must be treated as security-relevant surfaces, not as side issues of building engineering.

 ## 6. Operator Speed Matters

-Övervakning måste kunna användas effektivt i incidentläge.
-Rätt information ska snabbt kunna visas utan tung manuell navigering.
+Surveillance must be usable effectively in incident conditions.
+The right information must be quickly available without heavy manual navigation.

 ## 7. Surveillance Should Follow Zone Logic

-Kamerastruktur och kameravyer bör spegla facilityns säkerhetszoner och kritiska accesspunkter.
+Camera structure and camera views should reflect the facility’s security zones and critical access points.

 ---

 # Surveillance Layers

 ## Layer 1 – Standard CCTV

-Standard CCTV används främst för:
+Standard CCTV is used primarily for:

-- visuell bekräftelse
+- visual confirmation
-- identifikation
+- identification
-- händelseförlopp
+- event reconstruction
-- övervakning av monteringspunkter
+- monitoring of mounting points
-- detektion av sabotage mot andra kameror
+- detection of sabotage against other cameras
-- uppföljning av rörelse runt fasad, entré och accesspunkter
+- follow-up of movement around facades, entrances, and access points

 ## Layer 2 – Thermal / FLIR

-FLIR eller annan termisk övervakning används främst för:
+FLIR or other thermal surveillance is used primarily for:

-- perimeterdetektion
+- perimeter detection
-- mörkerkapacitet
+- nighttime capability
-- upptäckt vid låg sikt
+- detection in low visibility
-- upptäckt av personer nära fasad eller yttre skyddslinje
+- detection of persons near the facade or outer protective line
-- komplement till vanlig visuell övervakning
+- complementing normal visual surveillance
-- detektion i ytor där traditionell visuell övervakning är svagare
+- detection in areas where traditional visual surveillance is weaker

 ## Layer 3 – Overwatch / Elevated Control

-Högre placerade kameror används för:
+Higher-mounted cameras are used for:

-- övergripande överblick
+- overall overview
-- övervakning av kritiska lägre kameror
+- monitoring of critical lower-mounted cameras
-- nedåtriktad kontroll av kameraområden
+- downward oversight of camera areas
-- extra vinkel vid sabotage, incident eller rörelse nära byggnad
+- additional angle during sabotage, incident, or movement near the building
-- stöd för roof security och övervakning av höjdrelaterade ytor
+- support for roof security and monitoring of height-related surfaces

 ---